sjmog/2015_blog/source/posts/494_shovels_make_me_sad.md

 # Shovels make me sad

 Ruby's shovel operator is for mutating stuff, right?
-Except Fixnums can't be mutated like that...but they shovel anyway.
+Except Fixnums can't be mutated like that: but they shovel anyway.

 ### The Shovel